zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 The reason I don't think that makes sense is because Scott only published his last name *after* ["gradually rework\[ing\] \[his\] life to be compatible with the sort of publicity that circumstances seem\[ed\] to be forcing on \[him\]" because "maintaining anonymity \[was\] a losing battle"](https://slatestarcodex.com/2020/09/11/update-on-my-situation/).
 If you hadn't been exploring a story about the rationalists in June 2020, or if you had told Scott that you'd respect his pseudonymity, those circumstances wouldn't have happened: he would have stayed with his employer and stayed on *slatestarcodex.com*.

 The reason I wanted to summarize that as it being "game-theoretically your (Metz's) fault" (I don't know if that phrasing made sense to you) is because game theory is the academic term for the study of how people's decisions depend on the decisions of other people who have different interests.
 (Thomas Schelling described it as the "theory of interdependent decision" in his seminal work *Strategy of Conflict*.)
 The definition is abstract, but the *kind of thinking* that Schelling was writing about, about making and responding to threats and promises, recursively computing "my best move, given his best move, given my best move, given ...", is ubiquitous in human life, and even in the animal world.
-Countries prepare for nuclear war, not because anyone *wants* a nuclear war---it would be better for everyone if no one had nukes---but because it's even worse for you if you don't have nukes, but your rival nation does.
+Countries prepare for nuclear war, not because anyone *wants* a nuclear war—it would be better for everyone if no one had nukes—but because it's even worse for you if you don't have nukes, but your rival nation does.
 Gazelles [leap in the air, not "for fun", but to credibly signal to predators that they're too fast to bother chasing](https://en.wikipedia.org/wiki/Stotting).

 The conflict between you and Scott Alexander had a similar flavor.
 You were credibly threatening to publish his name, which "changed the game" such that his [best response](https://en.wikipedia.org/wiki/Best_response) ended up involving up publishing the name first, but that's *not at all* the same thing as him just spontaneously deciding to drop pseudonymity.
 It was definitely your (or *The New York Times*'s) fault.